henrivuorinen/speech_control/readme.md

 In this project there will be a python code to recognize speech, process the input and send desired data to Arduino platform via bluetooth link.

+Check in your IDE that you have all the necessary libraries and packages installed.

+## Running without Docker

+You need to install flac if you use macbook, that is easily done via homebrew `brew install flac`

 ## Running the project in Docker

 To build and run the docker image excute